Marína Paulínyová: Death and legacy

-The contributions of Paulínyová, as well as her death remained largely unknown in Czechoslovakia, due to her allegiance with the democratic government in exile, which the Communist perceived as Western and thus the enemy in the Cold War logic.
-As a result, Paulínyová only started receiving recognition by the end of 2010s.
-On 4 December 2019, the president of Slovakia Zuzana Čaputová planted a Tree of Peace by the renovated memorial of the Elvetham air crash victims.
-In 2022, a street in the Dúbravka borough of Bratislava was named after Marína Paulínyová.
+The contributions of Paulínyová, as well as her death remained largely unknown in Czechoslovakia, due to her allegiance with the democratic government in exile, which the Communist perceived as Western and thus the enemy in Cold War logic.
+As a result, Paulínyová only started receiving recognition well in the 21st century.
+In 2022, a street in the Dúbravka borough of Bratislava was named after Paulínyová.
+In 2024 she was awarded the Cross of Milan Rastislav Štefánik 2nd class by president Zuzana Čaputová.